 You must apply for a secondary school place when your child starts Year 6 in a junior or primary school.
 If you don’t make an on-time application, there is a risk that all available places in all your preferred school(s) will be taken and your child will be offered a place at an alternative school.

 You must apply for in-year transfers if want your child to transfer from one school to another during the year.
-However, some schools process their own in-year applications – please see a list of these schools.
+However, some schools process their own in-year applications – please see our Before you start page.

 If I live in the catchment (designated) area for a school am I guaranteed a place

 No. If you want the school in your catchment area, you will have a high priority for a place, but it is not guaranteed.
 If the designated area has more children living in it who wish to go to that school than places at the school, it may not be possible to offer a place.
 If the school cannot offer places to all the children in its designated area it will use its admissions rules to allocate the places.
 Often this means that if you live very close to the school you have more chance of a place than if you live much further away.
 Therefore, it is really important to list four schools in your preferences boxes so you maximise your chances of getting a place at a school that you want.

 Does putting only one preference mean I’m more likely to get it?

 All schools are allocated on how your child meets the rules and the number of school places available.
 If you do not get a place in your only preference we will offer you a place at a school that still has places.
 This may be a long way from your home.
 Therefore it is really important to put down four preferences so you maximise your chances of getting a school of your choice.

 Can I apply for schools in other areas?